 Full e-Shop or Click&Collect?

-In these days of pandemics and repeated lockdowns, being able to sell online is becoming of vital importance for shops that do not have this facility yet, but, beside the prospect of increased sales, what are the options and what do they entail?
+Buying online is fast becoming the preferred chanel for customers.
+Thus, selling online is now of vital importance for shops that do not have this facility yet, but, besides the prospect of increased sales, what are the options and what do they entail?

 Putting aside the technical and financial aspects that we will consider later, running an e-shop does imply a time and effort investment – all depending on the size and complexity of your catalogue of goods as well as the level of service that you wish to provide online.

 Essentially, an e-shop requires to have an electronic catalogue of the goods that can be purchased from your shop – each article will have to be photographed at least once, and maybe more for some items, and precisely described.
 The stock – both online and in the shop – will have to be managed so that customers know when they click that the item is indeed available.